Keratosis Pilaris: Everything You Need to Know About the Bumps On Your ArmsJuly 12, 2022

 Are you noticing little bumps on your arms?
-It’s easy to assume it’s acne-related, but keep in mind that not every bump or red spot is a breakout, especially if you’re finding them somewhere other than your face.
-Those bumps you notice on your arms could be keratosis pilaris, a common (and harmless) condition.
-If you think you might have “KP” or “chicken skin”—as it’s often called—keep reading.
-To start things off, we’re filling you in on what keratosis pilaris is and what can cause it to appear on your skin.
-We also spoke with one of our board-certified Skincare.com experts to find out whether or not you can get rid of keratosis pilaris for good.
+It’s easy to assume it’s acne-related, but keep in mind that not every bump or red spot is a breakout — especially if you’re finding them somewhere other than your face.
+Those bumps you notice on your arms could be keratosis pilaris, a common and harmless condition.
+If you think you might have “KP” (or “chicken skin,” as it’s often called), keep reading.
+We spoke with one of our Skincare.com experts to find out whether or not you can get rid of keratosis pilaris for good.

-According to the Mayo Clinic, keratosis pilaris or “chicken skin” a skin condition that results in dry, rough patches and tiny bumps on the upper arms, thighs, cheeks, and buttocks—which are sometimes mistaken for small pimples.
-Its texture and appearance have evoked comparisons to chicken skin, thanks to the small, scaly bumps that appear on people’s arms and thighs.
-While all of the above may sound like it would be uncomfortable, in most cases these bumps don’t hurt or itch.
+According to the Mayo Clinic, keratosis pilaris or “chicken skin” is a skin condition that results in dry, rough patches and tiny bumps on the upper arms, thighs, cheeks, and buttocks — which are sometimes mistaken for small pimples.
+Its texture and appearance have evoked comparisons to chicken skin, due to the small, scaly bumps that appear on people’s arms and thighs.
+While all of the above may sound like it would be uncomfortable, in most cases, these bumps don’t hurt or itch.

 KP can appear at any age, but according to the Mayo Clinic, it’s more common in young children.
 To determine whether or not you have KP, all it takes is a trip to the dermatologist.
 According to the American Academy of Dermatology (AAD), there isn’t a fancy test required, but rather just a close examination of the skin by a skin expert, such as a dermatologist.

-While no one knows exactly knows why keratin builds up in this way, Skincare.com consultant and ethnic skin expert, Dr. William Kwan, founder of Kwan Dermatology, reveals that KP is a genetic skin condition that is inherited as a dominant gene—just like dark hair.
+While no one knows exactly why keratin builds up in this way, Skincare.com consultant and board-certified dermatologist Dr. William Kwan, founder of Kwan Dermatology, reveals that KP is a genetic skin condition that is inherited as a dominant gene, just like dark hair.
 It can also occur in conjunction with other skin conditions, or be exacerbated by dry skin.

 Once a skin expert determines if you have KP, you’ll probably want to find ways to help manage it.
 Fortunately, there are a myriad of ways to help reduce the appearance of bumps on your skin’s surface.
 We recommend that you try the following to help minimize the appearance of your KP:

 Dr. Kwan usually cautions against manual exfoliation for his patients with keratosis pilaris, as it can irritate the skin.
 Forms of manual exfoliation include body scrubs and rough washcloths or sponges.

-Choose gentle cleansers.
-Pick the wrong cleanser, and it’s all too easy to worsen dry skin.
 Harsh soaps can zap natural oils that your skin needs, making it all the more important to choose body washes and soaps formulated for sensitive or dry skin, such as the CeraVe Soothing Body Wash.